Bromethalin toxicosis in dogs is caused by ingestion of a toxic dose of bromethalin-based rodent poison.

 Bromethalin poisoning is not contagious.
 It is prevented by eliminating the possibility of exposure.
 This is achieved by using alternate pest control methods and keeping outdoor dogs leashed in public places where unknown use of rodenticide may be at play.

 Bromethalin poisoning is only reported in areas where this type of pest control is common.
-Overall, rodenticide toxicosis of all types are commonly reported in dogs each year.
+Overall it is not a common occurrence in dogs.

 Decontamination: